 You Probably Dream in Color

 You’ve probably heard that “we only dream in black and white.”
-But new research have shown that monochromatic dreams were only the case because of black-and-white screen time.
-Nowadays, with the amount of time we all spend watching color videos—whether on TV or mobile devices—our brains tend to keep all colors in dreaming.
+But new research has shown that monochromatic dreams were only the case because of black-and-white screen time.
+Nowadays, with the amount of time we all spend watching color videos—whether on TV or mobile devices—our brains tend to keep all colors in dreams.
 Only about 25 percent of people in one study reported dreaming in black-and-white.

 The Supreme Court Houses a Basketball Court